 But as Stalin often scornfully remarked, the Allies were much less generous with the lives of their soldiers.
 At every stage of the war, safely quarantined from the Wehrmacht by very serviceable expanses of water, the Americans and British waited until they had amassed prodigious superiorities of men, guns, tanks, and aircraft before engaging Hitler’s forces.

-If George Marshall, probably the greatest chief of …
+If George Marshall, probably the greatest chief of the army America has ever had, was still alive to read …